OusStack/FE-Evaluate-a-news-article-with-Natural-Language-Processing/README.md

 A web tool/interface that allows users to run Natural Language Processing (NLP) on articles or blogs found on other websites by interacting with the NLP system of an exciting new api called [Aylien](https://aylien.com/)

-Open and view the Project using the `.zip` file provided or at my [Github Repository](https://github.com/madhur-taneja/Evaluate-News-With-NLP)
+Download and see the project from my repo file provided or at my [Github Repository](https://github.com/OusStack/FE-Evaluate-a-news-article-with-Natural-Language-Processing)

 ## Table of Contents
 - [Project Summary](#project-summary)